 Thank you very much for inviting me to talk about this really important topic, which is also very close to my heart.
 As you mentioned, Craig, I am a psychiatrist practicing in geriatric psychiatry at McMaster University.
 I’ve been there for about 25 years, and my entire career has been in academic medicine, where I really love the teaching/supervision aspect of curriculum development, and also relationships with other bodies important to the College and to the profession, like the Royal College.
 I am the academic rep for McMaster for the medical school on the Council, and have really enjoyed my work at the College, where I’ve been able to learn more about bridging that divide between academia, clinical practice, policy, government, etc.

-Dr. Sarah Reid, pediatric emergency physician and CPSO Council Member (SR):
+Dr. Sarah Reid, paediatric emergency physician and CPSO Council Member (SR):